CERT/CC

 silk.conf(5) is the configuration file naming the Classes, Types, and Sensors available at your installation.

 rwsort(1) sorts SiLK Flow records using a user-specified key comprised of record attributes, and writes the records to the named output path or to the standard output.
-Users can define new key fields using plug-ins written in C or PySiLK.
+Users may define new key fields using plug-ins written in C or PySiLK.

 SiLK Python Extension